Krisha-codes/InspireHer/README.md

 CSS3
 JavaScript (Vanilla)
 GitHub Pages for hosting
 **Inspiration** This project was created to inspire girls and women to pursue their passions in STEM.
-Every story shared on InspiHER is a reminder that curiosity, persistence, and courage can change the world.
+Every story shared on InspiHER serves as a reminder that curiosity, persistence, and courage can indeed change the world.
 **Future Improvements**
 Add more scientists and detailed biographies
 Include inspirational quotes dynamically